 Contact lenses are a medical device and therefore regulated by the FDA.
 According to the FDA, all articles are classified as Class I, Class II, or Class III, and ALL Class III medical devices MUST be tested on animal subjects before being allowed for human use.
 Contact lenses are a Class II medical device, so most of them are tested on animals, usually in rabbits’ eyes.
-All the major brands do test on animals.
-Saline solution used for contacts is also tested on animals.
+All the major brands do tests on animals.
+The saline solution used for contacts is also tested on animals.
 Don’t worry, there are cruelty–free options out there!
 I was able to find out that there is a lens brand called DaySoft which is NOT tested on animals, and a saline solution called Clear Conscience which is not tested on animals, and works well for those with sensitivities to some of the other brands!

 This is an unfortunate find.
-The very companies who make the food that nourishes your pet may be running cruel tests on similar animals.
+The very companies that make the food that nourishes your pet may be running cruel tests on similar animals.
 I found a lot of info on inhumane animal testing involving pet food makers Iams, Eukanuba, and Hills (which is endorsed by many vets because they receive a BONUS for selling it).
 These companies are owned by parent companies Colgate/Palmolive and Proctor & Gamble, both of which are notorious for animal testing.
 I found horrible stories published regarding Iams.
 They used to work with Sinclair Research Center and they were cited for over 40 violations of the Animal Welfare Act in 2003.
-Iams severed ties with Sinclair after this, but still conducts 30% of their animal testing in labs and is noncompliant with allowing PETA to investigate the in-lab studies, and refuses to release information regarding these tests and another university research trial which involved inducing disease in otherwise healthy dogs.
+Iams severed ties with Sinclair after this, but still conducts 30% of their animal testing in labs is noncompliant with allowing PETA to investigate the in-lab studies, and refuses to release information regarding these tests and another university research trial which involved inducing disease in otherwise healthy dogs.

 There are healthy cruelty-free options for dogs and cats, such as Wellness and Fromm’s, and several others available on the PETA website.